 Hansdhwaj’s second son Sudhanva did not join the battle.
 He was a great devotee of Goddess Chandrika Devi.
 The king got angry and put him in the boiling oil in the Mahisagar region to test his devotion.
 The deity’s magic helped, and nothing happened to his body.
 After this, the Mahisagar shrine also became known as Sudhanva Kund.

 People say that Yudhishthira’s army, also known as Katak, inhabited this area, due to which the place became famous as Katakwasa, which is known as Kathwara in the present day.

 Another legend is that Chandradeva himself came to this place and took a bath in this holy pond to get rid of the curse given by King Daksha Prajapati.

 Celebrated Festivals at Chandrika Devi Mandir

-After exchanging a few words with the priest of the temple, we came to know that every morning and evening there is an aarti involving the people of villages happens.
+After exchanging a few words with the priest of the temple, we learned that every morning and evening, there is an aarti involving the people of villages happens.
 According to the priest, Maa Chandrika fulfills everyone’s wishes.